Are you doing a plumbing project?

 Water Heater Issues: Common Problems

-Understanding the specific issues that can affect different types of water heaters is crucial for effective troubleshooting and maintenance.
-While tank and tankless water heaters each have their unique vulnerabilities, common issues like leaks and the effects of aging can impact both.
-Regular maintenance and timely repairs or replacements, depending on the severity of the issue, can greatly extend the life of your water heater, ensuring it continues to function efficiently and reliably.
+Understanding how issues affect different types of water heaters can make troubleshooting easier.
+While tank and tankless water heaters have different components, problems like leaks and age-related wear can happen with both.
+Regular maintenance and timely repairs — or replacement when necessary — can extend the life of your system and keep it running efficiently.

 Leaking Water Heater

-- General: Leaks are a common issue in water heaters and can be due to a variety of reasons such as corrosion, tank cracks, loose drain valves, or faulty connections.
+- General: Leaks can come from corrosion, tank cracks, loose drain valves, worn gaskets, or faulty connections.

-- Tank Water Heaters: In these systems, leaks can be particularly problematic.
-A leak at the top might be fixable and could involve simple repairs like tightening a valve or replacing a connection.
-However, leaks at the bottom often indicate a more serious problem, like internal tank corrosion, which typically necessitates a complete replacement.
+- Tank water heaters: A leak near the top may be fixable by tightening a fitting or replacing a valve/connection.
+Leaks at the bottom often indicate internal tank corrosion and typically require a full replacement.

 Frozen Water Heater